ndesh26/ndesh26.github.io/_posts/2016-07-31-Implementing-Bicubic-Scaling-in-TGSI.md

 Easy enough right.

-Now let's look at the code to multiply temp registes with t, which is provided to us as a argument, we will see how to calculate it in the bicubic code.
-The code is mostly trivial.
+Now let's look at the code to multiply temp registes with t, which is provided to us as a argument, we will see how to calculate 't' it in the bicubic code.
+This code is mostly trivial.

 ```c
    /*